jonescompneurolab/hnn-core/doc/contributing.md

 {doc}`parallel backend guide <parallel>` to install `mpi4py` so that they can run the entire test suite locally on their computer.

+As part of `make test`, your code is also "linted" (meaning checked for errors) and spell-checked.
+If you would like to perform these checks individually, you can do so by running the following command to lint with `ruff`:

+    $ make lint

+Or the following command to perform common spell-checking:

+    $ make spell

 ## Updating documentation

 When you update the documentation, it is recommended to build it locally